 Discuss the evolving relationship between environmental practices, societal expectations, and governance, guiding mining companies toward long-term sustainable success.

-Director – Public Affairs, Communications and Community Engagement at Mine Raglan
+Assistant Director – Public Affairs, Communications and Community Engagement at Mine Raglan, Glencore

 Career Summary